chiamakauyanna/developer-portfolio/README.md

-# Chiamaka Uyanna – Developer Portfolio
+# Chiamaka Uyanna – Developer Project

-Welcome to my developer portfolio!
+Welcome to my developer Project!
 This is a personal showcase of my skills, projects, and experience as a Frontend Developer.

 ## Features

 - **Responsive Design**
 - **Interactive Navigation**
 - **Showcase of Skills**
-- **Project Portfolio**
+- **Project Project**
 - **Contact Section**

 ## Technologies Used